dannyvassallo/photofun/README.md

 });
 ```

-If you click plus button now, you can grab pictures from your camera on any device.
+If you click the plus button now, you can grab pictures from your camera on any device.
 Pretty sweet.
-But the UI looks like crap and you'll notce that if you open it.
+But the UI looks like crap and you'll notice that if you open it.
 Let's extend some sass classes to the UI and make it more materialized!

 <a name="camera"></a>
 ###Styling Camera Package